 Protecting the confidentiality of your login is very important to us.
 While password criteria may differ among our Services, ACST requires the use of "strong passwords" with strict criteria in place to prevent others from guessing your password.

-Customers, you are responsible for making sure ACST has the correct contact information to reach you.
+Customers are responsible for making sure ACST has the correct contact information to reach you.
+We reserve the right to contact you about updates or changes regarding your account and/or Services, and to advise you about events that may affect your Services.
 If you need to change your communication preferences with us, please call Support at 1-800-669-2509.
 We’ll need to know your name, email address, Site number, and the details of your request.

 From time to time, we’ll email promotional announcements, program updates, and software launch information to our Customers.
 To stop receiving promotional announcements, Customers may opt-out at the bottom of each email at any time.
 This opt-out option applies to promotional communications only.

-ACST uses a third-party software, to help communicate important information to you through some of our web-based Services and Websites.
+ACST uses a third-party software to help communicate important information to you through some of our Services.
 With this software, we can tell you about all of the latest product enhancements, inform you about changes in the software industry that may affect your experience, or remind you about a deadline.
 We can ask for feedback about new features or answer questions you may have.
 We'll always give you a way to opt-out of this communication, and we won't interrupt your valuable time to try to sell you anything.